I am artist Stacie Flint and I paint in oil or acrylic on canvas!

-Stacie embraces Expressionism’s sense of freedom, interprets the brilliant color of the Fauves, and combines Pop with a personal twist.
-Influences include Vincent Van Gogh, Ludwig Kirchner, Pierre Bonnard, Henri Matisse, David Hockney, Alice Neel, and Keith Haring.
+From past painters, my art embraces Expressionism’s sense of freedom, the brilliant color of the Fauves, and Pop’s animation.
+Favorite painters include Vincent Van Gogh, Ludwig Kirchner, Pierre Bonnard, Henri Matisse, David Hockney, Alice Neel, Keith Haring, and Cy Twombley.

 Over the years, I have painted on canvases from small to large, in themes inspired by periods of my life and relationships, interests, and exhibits.
 Themes include Women, Couples, Groups, New York City, Southwest, Pets, Flowers, Landscape, House and Garden, Reclining Women, the Mother Series, and more.
 My most recently theme is Energy.

 I also use my colorful style to paint commissioned portraits for my clients of their wonderful family life and/or cherished pets.
 In addition, commissions may include special objects, inspired landscape, beloved home, and personal memories.

 Originally from Long Island, I studied art at the State University of New York at New Paltz.
 I fell in love with the area and made the Mid Hudson Valley my home.
 I have a husband and two grown sons, and have had a variety of cats and dogs.
 They turn up as figures in some of my paintings!
 Part of a family of artists, my grandfather was an illustrator and art director, my mother-in-law was a German Expressionist painter, and my brother and both my sons are musicians.

 Memberships include Roost Art Gallery and Cooperative, New Paltz; and mobile coop Long Reach Arts.